 The Protection of Privacy is a legal right that must not be infringed without individual informed consent.
 In cases where the identification of personal information is necessary for scientific reasons, authors should obtain full documentation of informed consent, including written permission from the patient or their legal guardians prior to inclusion in the study.
-The following (or similar) statement should be given in the Methods section: Informed consent was obtained from all individuals included in this study.
+The following (or similar) statement should be given in the "Template for Ethical and Legal Declarations": Informed consent was obtained from all individuals included in this study.
+If informed consent was not required, insert Not applicable.